LucasAnalyst/Sales_Dashboard/README.md

 ## Build your skills and confidence.
 Have a good day!
 Thank you for stopping by!

-Thank Ismaila Omeiza M and your 'Data with Decision' Youtube channel([@datalab365](https://www.youtube.com/@datalab365/about)), for sharing your experience and helping me learn more tips to complete this project.
+Thank Ismaila Omeiza M and your 'Data with Decision' YouTube channel([@datalab365](https://www.youtube.com/@datalab365/about)), for sharing your experience and helping me learn more tips to complete this project.